Shashankkumbar/bankapp/README.md

 close account if you want to by current account user name and password

-Transferred money is reflected in receivers account if transferred js/jd
+Transferred money is reflected in receivers account if transferred to js/jd